saidake/simi/README.md

   - Execute a remote bash script with its environment variables.
 * simidep.sh
   - Deploy a jar file to remote server.
-##  simi-algorithm
-Simi Algorithm is a collection of solutions to various algorithm problems, each accompanied by detailed comments, explanations, and illustrative diagrams.
-For more information, check out the [Algorithms README](simi-algorithm/README.md).
 ## simi-test-gradle
 A Gradle learning project that includes comprehensive testing for educational purposes.
 ## simi-test-maven